-The 2015 coding changes will alter the way family medicine practices report vaccinations, chronic care management services and arthrocentesis (joint aspiration).
+The 2015 coding changes will alter the way family medicine practices report vaccinations, chronic care management services, and arthrocentesis (joint aspiration).
 Some descriptor changes to old codes will also affect this medical specialty.

-Coding Changes for Family Medicine Practitioners
+Coding Changes for Family Practice Medicine Practitioners

 Family medicine providers need to take CPT coding changes into serious consideration if they want to make the most of their reimbursement opportunities.
-Here are some of the CPT 2015 code revisions, deletion and additions that will affect family medicine practitioners in the next year.
+Here are some of the CPT 2015 code revisions, deletions, and additions that will affect family medicine practitioners in the next year.

 Two new vaccine codes will be added in 2015, just like it was done in 2014.
 These two new codes and descriptor changes for vaccination will include: